Manufacturing technology and the impact on human capital

 At Veryable, we see this not as a threat, but as a major opportunity for the manufacturing workforce as a whole.
 Embedded intelligence into the production process means shorter training periods for workers, more dynamic work experience, and potentially more options for workers.
 Plants and warehouses will still need people to operate them.
 This opens up the door for on-demand labor, where temporary staffing becomes the new normal versus the exception, and the worker is no longer held hostage to a single trained skill, a single plant, or a single company.

 On-demand labor for manufacturing will give workers the freedom to choose where to work, how much, and when.
-Veryable staff can essentially create their own personal value propositions based on the type of work offered, proximity to their homes, how much the operations will pay them, etc. Considering the changing demographics of the labor market, we believe this model appeals more to today's workforce that places a high premium on choice, variety, and work-life balance.
+Workers using Veryable can essentially create their own personal value propositions based on the type of work offered, proximity to their homes, how much the operations will pay them, etc. Considering the changing demographics of the labor market, we believe this model appeals more to today's workforce that places a high premium on choice, variety, and work-life balance.

 The fact of the matter is that the manufacturing sector needs new generations of workers and new generations need manufacturing to rebuild a strong middle class.
 This is the right time for an on-demand labor model for manufacturing and we believe that there is a tremendous amount of potential imbedded in the labor market that needs to be channeled back into this sector.